ices-tools-dev/RDBES/Code_Lists_temporary/Readme.md

-This subfolder contain a zip file with all the RDBES code lists for now.
+This subfolder contain temporary snapshots of code relations.

 This is temporary.
-The code lists will in the future be on ICES Vocabularies: https://vocab.ices.dk/
+For code lists use ICES Vocabularies: https://vocab.ices.dk/